 - SHBBMUP007 Work collaboratively on make-up productions

-Students completing 120 or 240 hour courses will achieve a Statement of Attainment towards Certificate III in Make-up.
+Students completing 120 or 240 hour courses generally achieve a Statement of Attainment towards Certificate III in Make-up, unless they can be granted RPL.
 Students will need to satisfactorily complete the units of competency in 360 hours of study to achieve the full qualification.

 - Diploma of Specialist Make-up Services